 Financial arrangements under UAE Law

-Our family law team has over ten years’ experience advising British and international expatriates on financial arrangements during a divorce.
+Our family law team has over fourteen years of experience advising British and international expatriates on financial arrangements during a divorce.
 To make an appointment, please contact us :